Italy's daily coronavirus cases soar to new daily record above 15,000

 Prime Minister Giuseppe Conte has said he is determined to avoid another national lockdown of the kind imposed between March and May, and is instead urging local authorities to decide what is best for their own regions.

-Lombardy decided on Monday to introduce a curfew from 11 p.m. to 5.00 a.m., to shut down late night gatherings where the virus might easily spread.
+Lombardy decided on Monday to introduce a curfew from 11 p.m. to 5.00 a.m. to shut down late night gatherings where the virus might easily spread.
+On Wednesday, after the latest infection numbers, it announced the closure of secondary schools from Monday.

+Lazio, around the capital Rome, imposed its own curfew on Wednesday, to run from midnight to 5 a.m, effective from Friday.

 Campania, which is centred on Naples, has said it will follow suit in coming days, while the northern Piedmont region, centred on Turin, announced it would shutter shopping centres at the weekend.